Lloyd Tran- header

 Lloyd L. Tran

-Lloyd L. Tran is a scientist, with more than 25 year experience in drug discovery and business development in pharmaceutical industry.
+Lloyd L. Tran is a distinguished scientist with over 25 years of experience in drug discovery and business development within the pharmaceutical industry.

-In his early career, he was employed as a scientist working on drug discovery at some major pharmaceutical companies including G.D.
-Searle, Monsanto and Pfizer.
+Lloyd began his career as a scientist in drug discovery at prominent pharmaceutical companies such as G.D.
+Searle, Monsanto, and Pfizer.

-Lloyd was the drug developer for Artemether for the treatment of malaria in early 1990’s in collaboration with a Chinese research team.
-He coordinated the clinical trials of Artemether gel capsule with the support from World Health Organization (WHO) and Walter Reed Army Institute of Research in Washington DC, that led to its approval in over 80 countries worldwide, including the European Medicines Agency (EMA) and the U.S. Food and Drug Administration.
+In the early 1990s, Lloyd played an important role in the development of Artemether for malaria treatment in collaboration with the research team of Chinese Academy of Sciences.
+He coordinated clinical trials for Artemether oral medicine with support from the World Health Organization (WHO) and the Walter Reed Army Institute of Research in Washington, D.C.
+This effort led to its approval in over 80 countries, including the European Medicines Agency (EMA) and the U.S. Food and Drug Administration (FDA) in 2009.
+Notably, the head of the Chinese research team, Youyou Tu, who discovered qinhaosu (artemisinin), an analogue of Artemether, was awarded the Nobel Prize in Medicine in 2015 for her groundbreaking work on this novel therapy against malaria.

 The developer of NA-831 for the treatment of Alzheimer's Disease

 NA-831 which is based on mechanism of action of neurogenesis, directly related to restoring memory loss and improvement of cognitive improvement.
-The Phase 2A clinical data of NA-831 has shown a proof of safety and efficacy for patients with mild and moderate Alzheimer's disease.
-Biomed plans to conduct a Phase 2B and Phase 3 for the treatment and prevention of Alzheimer's disease.
+Clinical trials for NA-831 have demonstrated safety and efficacy in patients with mild to moderate Alzheimer’s disease.
+Biomed Industries plans to advance the drug into Phase 3 clinical trials for both treatment and prevention.

 THE DEVELOPER OF OTHER NEW DRUGS